Response to Climate Change

 • Ascertaining of Scope structure for carbon emissions, building a monitoring system, etc.

-Raw material cost
+Raw material costs

 Scarce resources